ttejuosho/myPlaylist/README.md

 ### myCompilationPlaylist

-A Web Browser Music Player
+## This App is an  in-Browser Music Player

 to open using Node run

 npm install http-server -g